-Across the board, Frozen-Net IN-Polarity always learns with less time than Fluid-Net (Fig 2 third column).
-Majority of such a gain is brought by polarity pattern knowledge transfer.
+Across the board, Frozen-Net IN-Polarity always learns with less time than Fluid-Net (Figure 2 third column).
+The majority of such a gain is brought by polarity pattern knowledge transfer.
 Frozen-Net RAND-Polarity takes a comparable number of computational iterations as Fluid-Net.
-Furthermore, not every network is able to reach the specified accuracy threshold (Fashion-MNIST: 80%, CIFAR-10: 50%; Fig 2 second column).
+Furthermore, not every network is able to reach the specified accuracy threshold (Fashion-MNIST: 80%, CIFAR-10: 50%; Figure 2 second column).
 Across the board, Frozen-Net IN-Polarity has a higher chance of passing the specified accuracy threshold than Fluid-Net; Frozen-Net RAND-Polarity has an equal and sometimes higher chance than Fluid-Net (Fashion-MNIST 1000 & 2000 samples; CIFAR-10 10000 & 25000 samples).
-These observations are true across different validation accuracy thresholds (Supp Fig B.2).
+These observations are true across different validation accuracy thresholds (Supplementary Figure C.2).

-Worth noting, IN-Polarity initialized networks in general shows more consistent performance across trials, compared to the Fluid setting, for both Frozen-Net and Fluid-Net.
+IN-Polarity-initialized networks in general show more consistent performance across trials compared to the Fluid setting for both Frozen-Net and Fluid-Net.
 This is especially obvious for the statistical efficiency plots: across the board, IN-Polarity always shows less variation in its performance on validation error (shaded area marks 25th-75th percentiles).

-To provide a lens into the dynamic of polarity switch throughout learning, we analyzed the ratio of weight parameters (excluding bias terms) that had polarity switch between two epochs for Fluid RAND-Polarity for the first 50 epochs - indeed, there are more polarity switch early on in training and the ratio decays throughout training.
+To provide a lens into the dynamics of polarity switching throughout learning, we analyzed the ratio of weight parameters (excluding bias terms) that switched polarity between two epochs for Fluid RAND-Polarity for the first 50 epochs (first half of training) - indeed, there are more polarity switches early on in training, and the ratio decays throughout training (Figure C.5).
 Such a trend is true across layers and across training sample sizes.
-These suggest polarities are mostly learnt early on during training but also remain dynamic throughout the learning process.
+This suggests polarities are mostly learned early on during training but also remain dynamic throughout the learning process.

-In sum, we are able to extend our simulation results in Sec 2 to more complex image classification tasks: Frozen-Net IN-polarity consistently learns with less data and time and does so with a higher probability of success compared to Fluid-Net; the majority of the performance gain is brought by knowledge embedded in the initialized polarity pattern, with further gain possible by fixing weight polarities; Frozen-Net RAND-polarity perform as well as Fluid-Net, sometimes better.
+Taken together, Frozen-Net IN-polarity consistently learns with less data and time and does so with a higher probability of success compared to Fluid-Net; the majority of the performance gain is brought by knowledge embedded in the initialized polarity pattern, with further gain possible by fixing weight polarities; Frozen-Net RAND-Polarity performs as well as Fluid-Net RAND-Polarity, sometimes better.